 Project Imagine Dance

-A Program Designed to Support K-8 Dance Instructors
+A Program Designed to Support PreK-8 Dance Instructors

-Open Dance Project’s NEW multi-tiered program designed in consultation with HISD’s Dance Specialist Sanja Korman supports new HISD dance teachers in curriculum planning and classroom management through a six week residency program that includes: professional development; curriculum, lesson plan and resource sharing; and mentoring/modeling in the classroom.
+Open Dance Project’s multi-tiered program designed in consultation with HISD’s Dance Specialist Sanja Korman supports HISD dance teachers in curriculum planning and classroom management through a six week residency program that includes: professional development; curriculum, lesson plan and resource sharing; and mentoring/modeling in the classroom.

 This program includes:

-1. Dance Teacher attendance at “Building on the Basics,” a three-hour professional development workshop led by ODP Artistic Director, Annie Arnoult, focused on curriculum, class structure, and practical, repeatable tools and techniques to help make the most of a K-5 dance class. (photo to right: Feb.
+1. Dance Teacher attendance at “Building on the Basics,” a three-hour professional development workshop led by ODP Artistic Director, Annie Arnoult, focused on curriculum, class structure, and practical, repeatable tools and techniques to help make the most of a PreK-5 or 6-8dance class. (photo to right: Feb.
 2023- HISD Dance Teachers in Professional Development Workshop with ODP Teaching Artists)

 2. A 6-week residency in your school dance program led by a team of two ODP artist teachers teaching two dance classes a day, twice a week.
 This artist residency program will demonstrate in action the curriculum, class structure, and classroom management techniques outlined in Arnoult’s PD workshop.
 By witnessing/participating in the ODP-guest-artist-led classes, your dance teacher will have a lived experience of ODP’s approach to dance education and will build practical experience and confidence in the tools and techniques the ODP artists use in the classroom.